Sakai2/case_study/README.md

 ## questions.ipynb

-the questions.ipynb file contains all the answers to questions 1, 2 and 4.
+the questions.ipynb file (which is in the src directory) contains all the answers to questions 1, 2 and 4.
 The first part is an analysis of the data, and then we explore the different avenues for answering the basic problem.

 ## create_match.py